eonk/CrimeSciData/book.md

 Boston$lowval[Boston$medv > 17.02] <- "Higher value"
 ```

 First we tell R to create a new vector (*lowval*) in the Boston data frame.
 This vector will be assigned the character value "Low value" when the condition within the square brackets is met.
 That is, we are saying that whenever the value in *medv* is below 17.02 then the new variable *lowval* will equal "Low value".
-I have chosen 17.02 as this is the first quartile for *medv*.
+I have chosen 17.02 as this is the first quartile for *medv*(try this code`summary(Boston$medv)` and find 17.02).
 Then we tell R that when the value is greater than 17.02 we will assign those cases to a new textual category called "Higher Value".

 The variable we created was a character vector (as we can see if we run the `class` function). so we are going to transform it into a factor using the `as.factor` function (many functions designed to work with categorical variables expect a factor as an input, not just a character vector).
 If we rerun the `class` function we will see we changed the original variable